Revealing the Parallel Multilingual Learning within Large Language Models: Wide Evaluation of PMI Without Human Translations

 \subsection{Baselines}

-\paragraph{Direct Prompt} means that given the original input, LLMs accomplish the task directly.
+\paragraph{Direct Prompt} means that, given the original input, LLMs accomplish the task directly.
 Here, we report the results of one-shot on ChatGPT while zero-shot on others for the best performance.

 \paragraph{Pivot Prompt} indicates that the original input is translated into a parallel language, and LLMs are fed with the translation to accomplish the task.
-To make sure the high quality of translations, we utilized GPT-4 to translate the source sentence of WMT and ChatGPT to translate other datasets.
-We display the maximum scores of pivot prompts, see Appendix \ref{app sec: Full Experimental Results of Pivot Prompts} for full results.
+To ensure high-quality translations and the reproducibility of our study, we utilized the publicly and easily accessible GPT-4 for translating the WMT and GSM8K datasets.
+For other datasets, we employed ChatGPT.
+We display the maximum scores of pivot prompts; see Appendix \ref{app sec: Full Experimental Results of Pivot Prompts} for full results.